A1taxi-Hosur/taxibook-backend/replit.md

-# TaxiBook Backend - System Architecture
+# A1 Call Taxi Backend - System Architecture

 ## Overview

-TaxiBook is a comprehensive taxi booking platform designed for the Indian market.
+A1 Call Taxi is a comprehensive taxi booking platform designed for the Indian market.
 This backend system provides APIs for customer bookings, driver management, and admin operations, along with a complete admin dashboard interface.
 The system handles the entire ride lifecycle from booking to completion with real-time status tracking.

 ## System Architecture